 Although 84% of executives claim that innovation is critical to growth strategy, only 6% are satisfied with their innovation performance.
 One reason for this is that many executives and employees are trained to be managers and operators, as opposed to innovators.

-No matter the role, great innovators share some key characteristics.
-If you’re looking to become a great innovator, these are the innovative qualities you can develop.
+No matter the role, the qualities of an innovator share some key characteristics.
+If you’re looking to become a great innovator, these are the qualities of an innovator you can develop.

 Many organizations value stability and consistency over change, which can resist innovation.
 Innovators realize that innovation is the only way to remain truly competitive in the marketplace, and they share that feeling with others.
 As a result, they value innovation and help others to do the same.